kuldeeplodha/Melanoma-Detection-Assignment/README.md

 ## Contact
-Created by [@kuldeeplodha] - feel free to contact me!
+Created by [@ kuldeeplodha] - feel free to contact me!